yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 :::

 If you've used LLMs, you may have heard about "the context" as an almost mythical thing to be kept safe.
-The context can't get too full; it can't get too confused with bad prompts or intermediate results; some parts of it belong to the tooling and some belong to you.
+The context can't get too full; you can't let it get too confused with bad prompts or intermediate results; some parts of it belong to the tooling and some belong to you.

 If you read about the "context vector" above and wondered if these are related: good news, they are!
 In fact, you now have enough to build a solid understanding of what this all-important context _is_.

 In short, "the context is full" means that the input is as long as the LLM will allow.
 This is primarily driven by two factors:

 - **The attention scores and weight matrices**, each of which are $n \times n$.
 This means that the memory and processing the LLM needs grows as the square of the input length.
-  - We have one set of these matrices per head, so with 8 - 12 heads, this really adds up!
+  - We have one set of these matrices per head, so with 8 - 12 heads per layer, and multiple layers per model, this really adds up!
 - **The training of these scores and weights.** We haven't talked much about training yet, but hopefully you're starting to build an intuition about it (feel free to review [the analogy in the overview chapter](#training-analogy) if it's helpful).
 But essentially, since the weights represent attention between two tokens, the model needs to have seen enough data to train on the relationship between those two tokens.
 This includes their relative positions (either via positional encodings, or RoPE.)

-The LLM designers need to balance the cost of the training data and computational resources against the usefulness of the LLM when determining the maximum context length the model will support.
+An LLM designers need to balance the cost of the training data and computational resources against the usefulness of the LLM when determining the maximum context length the model will support.

-Note that the weight matrices ($W_\star$) are _not_ as crucial to context limits.
+Note that the weight matrices ($W_\star$) are _not_ crucial to context limits.
 The three per-head matrices ($W_{q/k/v}$) are each $d \times \delta$, and the multi-head combining matrix $W_o$ is $\delta \times \delta$.
 That means they're a constant size, where the constant is based purely on the hyperparameters of the model — not input length.

 ## Mathematical optimizations